drummerzzz/express-create-app/README.md

 npm install -g --save express-create-app

 # to create a project use

-* 1° express-create-app myAppName,
+'''
+$ express-create-app myAppName
-* 2° cd myAppName
+$ cd myAppName
-* 3° npm install
+$ npm install
-* 4° npm start
+$ 4° npm start
+'''
 * be happy :)